Skip to content

 Note

-This will not apply to the homepage but for the Work, Writing, Author, and Tag pages.
-For the homepage, checkout the Homepage section.
+This does not apply to the homepage; it applies to the Work, Writing, Author, and Tag pages.
+For the homepage, check out the Homepage section.

 Typography Drop Caps

 The theme comes with different styles of typography drop caps.
-It will apply to the first letter of the first word in a given paragraph.
+These apply to the first letter of the first word in a given paragraph.

 Beirut Ghost Theme Typography Dropcap HTML Card